TobHop/tactigun-assets/README.md

-# How to compile SB3 to HTML?
+# How to compile SB3 to HTML/WINDOWS/MAC/LINUX?

 1. First you will need the scratch 3 (.sb3) file of the Tactigun engine I or II game or modified Tactigun version you want to compile to html.
 (I have some Tactigun builds you can use in the builds folder.)